 The history of Irish Dancing

-When the Gaels arrived in Ireland they brought a new culture along with their own customs, which would have included some form of dancing.
-It is believed the Celts used dancing as part of religious rituals but how much of that is actually true is unknown.
+When the Gaels arrived in Ireland they brought with them a new culture that would influence the Irish for a very long time.
+Along with their own customs they brought with them their very own form of dancing and its believed these Celts used dancing as part of their religious rituals, but its unknown how much of this is actually true.

 We do know that the Celts did have a major influenced over today’s Irish dancing with their Celtic designs.
-Irish dancing dresses are beautifully designed with Celtic design that date back since the arrival of the Celts.
+Irish dancers wear beautifully designed dresses with Celtic designs that date back as far as 500BC.

 In Irish history we know that Christianity arrived in Ireland after the Celts which, like the Gaels, changed the local Irish culture and customs.
 As Christians converted the druids of Ireland into Christianity the earlier form of Irish dancing would have changed too although keep in mind we are talking about a period that spans over hundreds of years so the way people danced in Ireland was not changed over night.